geekyquentin/SE_Lab_Assignment2/README.md

 # SE_Lab_Assignment2

-Openstreetmap (www.openstreetmap.org) is a free and open resource which provides high  quality map data for all areas in the world.
+[Openstreetmap](www.openstreetmap.org) is a free and open resource which provides high  quality map data for all areas in the world.
 OSM is an xml-based format, which has various elements and the attributes for those elements.

 This software reads data about various artifacts on the map, and provide a text searchable interface to the map.

-An OSM file of the Kharagpur area is given as reference.
+An [OSM file of the Kharagpur area](https://github.com/geekyquentin/SE_Lab_Assignment2/blob/master/map.osm) is given as reference.
 Two particular elements of the OSM format, are of interest:

 1. “node”: This represents a particular place on the map, e.g. a shop, building, etc. It has an  id, latitude, and longitude.
 Additionally, some node elements have a “name” attribute which describes the place.